microsoft/FactoryOrchestrator/docs/README.md

 We welcome contributions on our documentation as well under the same code of conduct as the rest of the project.

-To build & locally view the docs you can follow [these steps](https://www.mkdocs.org/#building-the-site):
+To edit and locally view the docs you can follow [these steps](https://www.mkdocs.org/#building-the-site):

-From the root:
+## One-time setup:

+1. Install python
-1. pip install --upgrade -r requirements.txt
+2. From this directory (\docs) run: pip install --upgrade -r requirements.txt

-2. mkdocs build --clean
+## Viewing changes locally
-3. mkdocs serve
+1. From this directory (\docs) run: mkdocs serve

-Once you are happy with the changes, you can prepare a pull request to update the checked in docs as you would with any other code change.
+## Commiting changes to the live site

-When completed, then you will have to manually update the live docs by do the following from the root (todo: make better):
+Once you are happy with your changes, you will have to manually update the live docs by doing the following from the Git root folder (TODO: make part of the CI build):

+   1. Checkout a working branch based on the latest code in 'main'.
+CD to the git root.
+   2. Make your desired documentation changes.
-   1. (optional- in case you rev'd it) mkdocs build --clean --config-file .\docs\mkdocs.yml
+   3. mkdocs build --clean --config-file .\docs\mkdocs.yml
+   4. robocopy /S .\docs\site\ .\
-   2. git checkout gh-pages
+   5. git checkout gh-pages
-   3. git checkout -b <topic branch with>
+   6. git checkout -b <your branch>
-   4. Commit your changes, open a pull request.
-Once approved and the remote 'gh-branch' has the last changes then it will update the website.
+   7. Commit & push your changes, open a pull request into gh-pages.
+Once approved and the remote 'gh-pages' has the changes it will update the website automatically.

+To help prevent documentation<->code mismatches, the GitHub PR build will detect if your code changes will result in any documentation updates.
+If documentation updates are needed, the build will generate a build warning and publish a Git .patch file.
+The .patch file can be used in lieu of steps 1-4 above.

+Please note that any changes to the public API surface of the ClientLibrary and/or CoreLibrary classes will result in documentation changes.
+If you see your changes result in modified files in docs\docs, you must run the above steps to rebuild the website source manually!

-## ## Open Source Software Acknowledgments
+## Open Source Software Acknowledgments

 ### Mkdocs